open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

   tail sampling must be stateful systems that can accept and store a large amount of data.
 Depending on traffic patterns, this can require dozens or even hundreds of nodes that all utilize resources differently.
-Furthermore, a tail sampler may need to "fall back" to less computationally intensive sampling techniques if it is unable to keep up with the volume of data it is receiving.
+Furthermore, a tail sampler might need to "fall back" to less computationally intensive sampling techniques if it is unable to keep up with the volume of data it is receiving.
   Because of these factors, it is critical to monitor tail-sampling components to ensure that they have the resources they need to make the correct sampling decisions.
 - Tail samplers often end up being in the domain of vendor-specific technology today.
-If you're using a paid vendor for Observability, the most effective tail sampling options available to you may be limited to what the vendor offers.
+If you're using a paid vendor for Observability, the most effective tail sampling options available to you might be limited to what the vendor offers.

-Finally, for some systems, tail sampling may be used in conjunction with Head Sampling.
-For example, a set of services that produce an extremely high volume of trace data may first use head sampling to sample only a small percentage of traces, and then later in the telemetry pipeline use tail sampling to make more sophisticated sampling decisions before exporting to a backend.
+Finally, for some systems, tail sampling might be used in conjunction with Head Sampling.
+For example, a set of services that produce an extremely high volume of trace data might first use head sampling to sample only a small percentage of traces, and then later in the telemetry pipeline use tail sampling to make more sophisticated sampling decisions before exporting to a backend.
 This is often done in the interest of protecting the telemetry pipeline from being overloaded.